 These sauces would reheat really well and are common favorites:

-Tip* To make things even EASIER, purchase LARGE jars of premade tomato, alfredo and/or pesto sauce from your local wholesale distributor like Costco or BJ's and just pour into mini crock pots!
+💡Tip* To make things even EASIER, purchase LARGE jars of premade tomato, alfredo and/or pesto sauce from your local wholesale distributor like Costco or BJ's and just pour into mini crock pots!

 How to serve?
-Place the pasta in a few large chafing dishes to keep it warm and then set up your sauces in this triple crock pot.
+Place the pasta in a few large chafing dishes to keep it warm and then set up your sauces in a triple crock pot.
 Serve with a few different ladles for guests to pour over and remember to always place mini dishes underneath to keep the table clean.

 Other pasta buffet table toppings you can serve on the side.